wwiecek/wwiecek.github.io/_posts/2026-04-15-control-arm-sizing-note.md

 math: true
 ---

-# Allocating sample across control and treatment
+**In a randomised control trial, should your treatment arm(s) and control be allocated the same number of observations?
+What are the efficiency gains?**

 ## Summary

-In a randomised control trial, should your treatment arm(s) and control be allocated the same number of observations?
-What are the efficiency gains?

-(1) In a simple T vs C comparison, the answer is almost always yes.
+1. In a simple T vs C comparison, the answer is almost always yes.
 Various other considerations do not have large efficiency gains.
-(2) If you have an RCT with K treatment arms, in most cases you should consider scaling up the control arm by sqrt(K).
+2. If you have an RCT with K treatment arms, in most cases you should consider scaling up the control arm by sqrt(K).
 If you care about comparing treatments to each other, do not inflate the control arm.
-(3) If testing many highly similar treatments, you could increase size of control even further AND consider borrowing strength across treatment arms for large efficiency gains.
+3. If testing many highly similar treatments, you could increase size of control even further AND consider borrowing strength across treatment arms for large efficiency gains.
-(4) Gains can be large for large $K$.
+4. Gains can be large for large $K$.
 For K = 5  you reduce sample size by ~1/9 by sizing up control arms.
 For K = 5 and highly correlated treatments you can reduce sample size by even 1/3 by borrowing information.

 ## Single treatment vs control